wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-mouse-keyboard/includes/2-mouse-keyboard-actions.md

 ![Screenshot of the Move mouse action properties dialog.](..\media\move-mouse-properties.png)

 Specify an image on the screen to move the cursor to with the **Move Mouse to Image** action.
 Select the target image from existing images.
-If no images have been added, they can be captured by clicking on the **Capture new image** button in the pop-out.
+If no images have been added, they can be captured by clicking on the **Capture image** button in the pop-out.

 ![Screenshot of the Move Mouse to Image properties dialog pop-out.](..\media\move-mouse-image-properties-popout.png)